datatrails/datatrails-python/docs/runner/components/generic.rst

 :wait_time:
     The story runner will pause for this number of seconds before execution.
-    Primarily used to demonstrate compliance policy evaluation.
-One pauses before creating events and before evaluating compliance to allow (for example) the asset to become non-compliant. (demonstration)

 :print_response:
    Emit JSON representation of response.
 Useful for debugging purposes.